kapilnaresh/slm_hft/README.md

-# Real-Time Risk Signal Detection Using Small Language Models in High-Frequency Trading
+# Real-Time Risk Signal Detection Using Small Language Models in High-Frequency Trading (in Progress)

 ## Overview